alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/Specific%20instructions/level6.2.png" width = 600>
 </p>

-As a way of checking that the answer is correct, we simply asked Wolfram Alpha to derive the function, and check if it coincides with the derivative obtained by ChatGPT.
+As a way of checking that the answer is correct, we simply asked Wolfram Alpha to derive the function, and check if it coincides with the derivative obtained by Wolfram.
 The solution of Wolfram Alpha is:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/Specific%20instructions/Proofs/proof_level6.png" width = 200>
 </p>